 The Department aims to promote effective mentoring of graduate students throughout your studies.
-Each cohort will meet annually with the Chair of Graduate Studies.
+Each cohort will meet annually with the Associate Chair for Graduate Studies.
 These sessions provide an excellent opportunity to address timelines and goals for the academic year relevant to a cohort, and to assist in selecting graduate student volunteers for Department committees.